bu77h4ad/APIpoloniex/README.md

 # APIpoloniex
 Script for working in API poloniex

 ---
 in English
 Written on the basis of https://github.com/s4w3d0ff/python-poloniex

-The main differences from other poloniex scripts
+The main differences from other poloniex scripts.
-  1.The program does not freeze. if the answer is not received then the polonix, the function returns -1.
-Timeout default 3 seconds.
+  1. The program does not freeze. if the answer is not received then the polonix, the function returns -1.
+Timeout default 3 seconds

 ---
 по Русскии